Meet Pep Guardiola’s daughter – model, influencer and Instagram star

 Read more

-Maria has recovered from the horror of being so close to a terrifying terror attack and is now a prominent influencer with a flourishing career.
+Maria has recovered from the horror of the terrifying attack and is now a prominent influencer with a flourishing career.

 Along with her mother and siblings, she is also a great source of support to her father in his high profile role as manager of the Premier League champions.